Ice-Shackleton/startup/notes.md

 So a day later it turns out my html code was a buggy mess that had no right to function.
 Significantly edited the structure and am currently testing items within it.

+It's done!
+I learned that CSS is surprisingly difficult to work with, especially without a deeper understanding of html.
+I'm just glad that I can start moving on to React.

 ## React Part 1: Routing